 Can You Program It?

-The display is where you get all your information about your radio.
+The backlit display is where you get all the information you want about your handheld transceiver.
 Look for an LCD display.
-These displays paired with an illuminated keypad increase visibility and are easier on your eyes.
-This is especially important if you are using your ham radio in a pitch-black environment.
-Hopefully, this option can be turned off to save battery.
+These displays paired with an illuminated keypad, which is a way to increase visibility and are easier on your eyes.

-Antennas aren’t an accessory every ham radio comes with.
-They help to boost reception and transmissions.
-If you feel the quality of the antenna is flimsy or doesn’t do the job right, you can always buy a separate antenna on the market.
+An antenna is not always included in ham radio.
+It helps boost reception and transmissions.
+If the quality of the antenna is flimsy or doesn’t do the job right, you can always buy a separate antenna you want for better communication.

-This refers to channels that the ham radio stores for you.
+This refers to memory channels that the ham radio stores for you.
 The number needed depends on your communication purposes.
-Are you using the ham radio for local communication, only when you participate in outdoor activities, for security purposes or emergencies?
-If so, then just a dozen or two channel spaces will do.
-However, if you need the radio for communication on a national or global level, some handheld radios have up to 200 (128 being the commonly seen number) memory slots to accommodate you.
+Are you using the ham radio for local communication, only when you participate in outdoor activities, for security purposes or in case of an emergency?

-Ham radios need to be sturdy.
+Another thing you’d want is a sturdy ham radio.
 Oftentimes they are tools we take with us when doing vigorous activity.
 If you’re camping or rock climbing and become stranded or stuck somewhere, you want the ham radio to be tough enough to withstand these conditions.
-Flimsy and easy-to-shatter material isn’t something you want for a ham radio, especially when you’re sending important messages in voice or morse code.

-A lot of manufacturers consider the possibility that you are a first-time buyer.
-They curate a perfect kit for you that includes everything you might need such as an extra battery (for TYT MD-380, something that lasts for 9-12 hours), cable, earpiece, wrist band, belt clip and much more.
+A lot of manufacturers think maybe you’re a first-time buyer.
+They curate a perfect handheld amateur radio kit that includes everything you may need or want with the purchase like a good extra battery (like for TYT MD-380, something that lasts for 9-12 hours), cable, earpiece, wrist band, belt clip and much more.

-This is important because the manual will hopefully have all the information you need to operate it.
-A ham radio isn’t a plug-and-play sort of device and it comes with a learning curve.
-Even for veterans, a new ham radio could possibly come with new features and accessories that are foreign to you.
+This is also important because the manual will have all the information you need to operate it.
+A ham radio isn’t a plug-and-play sort of device and it comes with a learning curve for many people.
+Even for veterans, a new ham radio could possibly come with new features that are foreign to you.

 Getting a License

-This part is important.
-A license for your radio determines the radio frequency bands you are allowed to broadcast and be on.
+Another important part!
+A license for your amateur radio determines the radio frequency bands you are allowed to broadcast and be on.
 It also allows you to operate a ham radio legally at normal times.
-If you are unapproved or the radio is, you will be subject to fines.
-We’ve even heard of people getting blacklisted by other ham operators.
-There are three types of licensing tests at different difficulties.
-But to operate a standard one, a General or Technician license should suffice.
+If you are unapproved or the amateur radio is, you will be subject to fines.